-ACCT 1L - Principles of Accounting - Financial (4.5 Units) CSU/UC
+ACCT 1L-Principles of Accounting-Financial (4.5 units) CSU/UC

 Accounting for business activities, general ledger, special journals, accounts receivable, cash control, depreciation, inventories, and other aspects.
-Same as Accounting 1, but includes computer applications for accounting partnerships and corporations.
-Not open for credit to students with credit in Accounting 1.
-Prerequisite: ACCT 10A with a grade of "C" or better or qualifying score on mathematics part of Placement Examination; and BCA 15R and/or BCA 33AR or equivalent.
+Same as ACCT 1, but includes computer applications for accounting partnerships and corporations.
+Not open for credit to student with credit in ACCT 1.
+Prerequisite: Complete ACCT 10A OR Math 111 (or higher); AND BCA 15R or BCA 33AR.
 (LM)

-ACCT 2L-Principles of Accounting-Managerial
+ACCT 2L-Principles of Accounting-Managerial CSU/UC (5 units)

-(5 units) CSU/UC

 Emphasizes accounting principles and tools used by management in the decision-making process, including management accounting, budgetary techniques, cost flow procedures, financial statements, management reporting procedures, and computer applications in accounting.
 Not open for credit to student with credit in ACCT 2.
 Prerequisite: ACCT 1 or 1L with a grade of "C" or better.
+(CAN BUS SEQA=Acct 1 & 2 or Acct 1L & 2L)

-ACCT 3R-Computerized Accounting (3 units) CSU

-Computerized accounting using QuickBooks Pro.
+ACCT 3R-Computerized Accounting (3 units) Computerized accounting using QuickBooks Pro.
 Basic through intermediate features for small and medium size businesses including banking, sales and customers, purchases and vendors, inventory, reports and graphs.
 Application of all aspects of accounting cycle.
 Prerequisite: ACCT 10A or equivalent.
 (LM)

-ACCT 6R - Individual Income Taxes - Federal and State (4 Units) CSU
+ACCT 6R-Individual Income Taxes-Federal/State (4 units) CSII

-Individual income tax preparation, forms and computations; business and professional returns; federal and state returns.
-Meets State of California Certification for a tax preparer.
-Recommendation: Completion of Accounting 10A or some experience will be helpful.
+Individual income tax preparation, forms, and computations; business and professional returns; federal and state returns.
+Meets State of California certification as a tax preparer.
+Recommendation: Completion of ACCT 10A or some experience will be helpful.
 (LM) (Repeatable: May be taken four times only.)

-ACCT 9-Business Payroll Procedures (3.5 units) CSU
+ACCT 9-Business Payroll Procedures (3.5 units)